|

 To summarize, while bipolar disorder affects a relatively small portion of the population compared to other mood disorders, its symptoms tend to be more extreme.

-Is Bipolar Hereditary?
+Is Bipolar Disorder Genetic?

-Having a parent or other close family member with bipolar doesn’t automatically mean a person will live with this disease as well.
-If this were the case, a much larger portion of the population would have this diagnosis.
 Studies of identical twins, who share exact genetic make-up, prove this.
 If bipolar were strictly hereditary, then if one twin had this condition, the other would also have it.
-However, studies show that if one twin is diagnosed, the other has a 40-70 percent chance of also having bipolar.
+However, studies show that if one twin is diagnosed, the other has a 40-70 percent chance of also having bipolar disorder.

-Currently, most mental health professionals believe that bipolar is caused by not one gene but several genes that act together in combination with external factors such as lifestyle habits, sleep quality, and stress.
+Currently, most mental health professionals believe that bipolar disorder is caused by not one gene but several genes that act together in combination with external factors such as lifestyle habits, sleep quality, and stress.
 You can live a normal life with bipolar disorder.

 Bipolar Disorder and Trauma